faezismaeel/school_vehicle_tracker/README.md

 - Display school bus routes on the map.
 - Local notifications for nearby bus.

+## Google Maps Setup

+1. Obtain a Google Maps API key from the Google Cloud Console.
+2. Enable the Google Maps SDK for Android and iOS in the Google Cloud Console.
+3. Add the API key to your Flutter app's AndroidManifest.xml and Info.plist files.
+4. Follow the setup instructions for the [google_maps_flutter](https://pub.dev/packages/google_maps_flutter) package.

 ## Getting Started

 This project is a starting point for a Flutter application.